How to Run ESEUTIL /R in Exchange 2003, 2007, 2010, 2013, 2016, or 2019?

-Summary: The ESEUTIL command line utility is Microsoft’s built-in mechanism for fixing Exchange database mounting problems.
-In this article, we’ll discuss ‘how to run ESEUTIL /R in Exchange Server 2003/2007/2010/ 2013/2016/2019’.
-Though this utility works in most cases, it sometimes fails to achieve the desired outcome, triggering the need to look for more powerful Exchange database repair tools, such as Stellar Repair for Exchange.
+Summary: ESEUTIL is a Microsoft’s built-in command-line utility for fixing Exchange database inconsistencies and other problems.
+In this article, we’ll discuss ‘how to run ESEUTIL /R in Exchange Server 2003, 2007, 2010, 2013, 2016, and 2019’.
+While this utility works in most cases, it sometimes fails to fix the database issues, triggering the need to look for more powerful Exchange database repair tools, such as Stellar Repair for Exchange.

 Note: ESEUTIL /R command cannot be used to replay log files to a different database.
 The database must be dismounted.